Aharoni-Lab/LabkiPackManager/README.md

   docker compose exec mediawiki bash -lc 'composer phpunit:entrypoint -- extensions/LabkiPackManager/tests/phpunit/integration'
   ```

-Notes:
+**Additional notes:**
 - Do not run the script with sudo.
-If you see permission errors after running as root, fix ownership: `sudo chown -R $USER:$USER ~/dev/mediawiki`.
+If you see permission errors, fix ownership on the cache directory.
 - The script mirrors the CI flow (SQLite), and is idempotent — safe to re-run when things get out of sync.

 3. Configure content sources (raw file hosts):